 Those interested please email me at firstname.lastname@example.org.
 I will have a list of things to bring like firewood, drinking water and maybe something to share for dinner Friday and or Saturday nights.
 I will have the club banner flying, I hope the weather is not too blustery and the fish are biting.
 Flies that work the best (San Luis smelt) are tied by a club member and invented by Lee Haskin the master guide of the lake.

 Mammoth Lakes Fishout - Sept.
 21st-28th and Sept.
 28th-Oct.
 5th

 This fishout will take place over two consecutive one- week periods, Sept.
 21st through Sept 28th, and Sept.
 28th-Oct.
 5th.
 You may sign up for one of these two periods, or both.

 Location: Mammoth Lakes is on the eastern side of the Sierras, six to seven hours' drive from Santa Cruz.
 There are many lakes and streams in the area for us to fish.
 We will be staying in condominiums in the town of Mammoth Lakes.
 There will be two people per bedroom.
 If you would like to have your own bedroom, it will be $540 per week.

 Cost: $310 per person per week.
 This covers seven nights' lodging with three meals per day.
 Sign up for either week, for $310, or both weeks for $620.

 Meal Preparation: Each person will be assigned to a group for a Kitchen Day.
-The group will set out breakfast and lunch foods, store unused food, prepare the evening meal, and clean up on the day designated.
+The group will set out breakfast and lunch foods, store unused food, prepare the evening meal and clean up on the day assigned.

-The fishmaster will maintain a waiting list for each week.
-If space for you becomes available by May 1st, you will be notified by telephone.
+I will maintain a waiting list for each week.
+If a space becomes available, you will be notified by phone.